Three Little Words (film) explained

 Key songs/dance routines

-This film provides an object lesson in how to integrate the many songs and dances seamlessly and naturally into the script - a principle first introduced into the Hollywood musical by Astaire as far back as 1934.
-Astaire's choreography takes the opportunity provided by Vera-Ellen's technical prowess[3] to showcase dance routines notable[2] for leg kicks, lifts and - Astaire's innovative combination of the two - the hurdling lift, first invented for "The Yam" number in Carefree (1938).
+This film provides an object lesson in how to integrate numerous songs and dances seamlessly and naturally into the script, a principle Astaire introduced as far back as 1934.
+Astaire's choreography takes the opportunity provided by Vera-Ellen's technical prowess [3] to showcase dance routines notable[2] for leg kicks, lifts and (Astaire's innovative combination of the two) the hurdling lift, invented for "The Yam" number in Carefree (1938).
 These routines are contrasted with some choreographically primitive numbers typical of vaudeville .
 The spirit of the partnered dances expands on the theme of marital contentment previously explored in The Story of Vernon and Irene Castle (1939) and the prior year's The Barkleys of Broadway (1949).
 Vera-Ellen's singing voice was dubbed[2] by Anita Ellis.

 Contemporary reviews